 Remington Model 700 Ultimate Muzzleloader

-The Remington Model 700 Ultimate Muzzleloader is one of the most advanced muzzleloaders currently in existence.
-Built on a standard Model 700 action, it is designed with long range accuracy in mind.
-It uses an innovative new ignition system, which may be one of the most cutting edge developments ever for the muzzleloading industry.
+The Remington Model 700 Ultimate Muzzleloader rifle is one of the most advanced muzzleloaders currently in existence.
+Built on a standard Model 700 bolt action, it's designed with long-range accuracy in mind.
+It uses a new, innovative ignition system, which may be one of the most cutting-edge developments ever for the muzzleloading industry.

 Instead of using a standard musket cap or primer, the Ultimate Muzzleloader uses a primed centerfire magnum rifle casing.
 This results in a hotter and more direct spark, which allows the Remington Model 700 Ultimate Muzzleloader to safely and efficiently use up to 200 grains of powder.
 For comparison, most other modern muzzleloaders are only rated to use up to 150 grains of powder.

-Because of this, the Remington Model 700 Ultimate Muzzleloader is advertised as being capable of accurate performance out to and potentially exceeding 300 yards.
+Because of this, the Remington Model 700 Ultimate Muzzleloader is advertised as being capable of accurate performance out to, and potentially exceeding 300 yards.
 This is far more than any other comparable muzzleloader.
-Without a doubt, it is certainly one of the best muzzleloaders currently on the market.
-However, it is such an advanced design and is capable of such outstanding performance that it is not legal to use during muzzleloading season in many states.
+Without a doubt, it's certainly one of the best muzzleloaders currently on the market.
+However, it's such an advanced design and is capable of such outstanding performance that it's not legal to use during muzzleloading season in many states.
 Be sure you check the hunting regulations for your state before you buy one.

 Thompson/Center Encore Pro Hunter FX

 No list of the best muzzleloaders is complete without an entry from Thompson/Center.
 The Encore Pro Hunter is the muzzleloader used by Jim Shockey on all his adventures.
-Thompson/Center has long been a leader in the muzzleloader industry and the Pro Hunter lives up to the company's reputation.
-It is accurate, user-friendly, ambidextrous, can mount a scope, and has a “weather shield" coating to help fight corrosion.
-If you're looking for a good quality muzzleloader, the Thompson/Center Encore Hunter is a great choice.
+This company has long been a leader in the muzzleloader industry, and the Thompson/Center Pro Hunter lives up to the company's reputation.
+It's accurate, user-friendly, ambidextrous, and has a scope mount as well as a "weather shield" coating on the stainless steel barrel and other parts to help fight corrosion.
+If you're looking for a high-quality muzzleloader, the Thompson/Center Encore Hunter is a great, lightweight choice.